Adding Bluetooth to the Xiegu G90 HF transceiver.

 Stage1: A “proof of concept” action.

 First, it is important to define what we are doing here.
-Some modern radios have Bluetooth built-in so that they can be operated remotely.
+Some modern radios have Bluetooth built-in so that they can be operated remotely from up to 10 metres away.
 The G-90 does not.

-I want to add such control to the XIEGU G90.
-This may also work with the X5105 model as well, but this has not been tested, it will not work with the X108G as its CiV control is performed over a MicroUSB port rather than via a 3.5mm audio jack, serial port.
+I want to add such control to the XIEGU G90 (this may also work with the X5105 model as well, but this has not been tested).
+It will not work with the Xiegu X108G as its CiV control is performed over a MicroUSB port rather than via a 3.5mm audio jack, serial port.
 I do not intend to open the radio case, rather I will add standard external modules that are available over eBay and other online retailer sites.
 There are two parts to this action.

 Audio via Bluetooth.

-I gave up looking at the direct adapter solution when I saw that an audio plus PTT solution is already available for HTs.
-These kits include adapter, earphone/headset and PTT button are not cheap, so shop around but make sure you are buying the complete kit and not just the earphone at the advertised price, which is not always clear!
+I gave up looking at the direct adapter solution when I saw that an audio plus PTT solution is already available for amateur radio “Handy Talkies” (HTs).
+These kits which include the TxRx adapter, earphone/headset and PTT button are not cheap, so shop around but make sure you are buying the complete kit and not just the earphone at the advertised price, which is not always clear!

 The ideal would be just to buy the “HB-6A” adapter in the middle of the picture above and I did eventually find one company selling just that at $25 plus P&P after I had ordered a complete kit.
 Prices for the same kit can vary from €29 to €90!
 The headset alone costs €13.95.
 Shop around and the “kit price” from several AliExpress and eBay sellers is around €40 including tax and shipping.
 Of course, if you don’t already have a Bluetooth headset that you wish to use, then the one in the kit might be fine as it’s supplied to use with the adapter in a communications mode.
 I already had an over the ears BT headset, so now I have both Headset and earpiece/microphone.